 Route to Hoi An

-- Route 1 – This route takes you along the sea shore, arriving at An Bang Beach, my favorite beach of Hoi An.
+- Route 1 – This route takes you along the seashore, arriving at An Bang Beach, my favorite beach of Hoi An.
 Beginning in Da Nang, pass the Dragon Bridge, towards the beaches.
 Turn right at Vo Nguyen Giap street.
-Continue straight ahead for 20km, along the linking Truong Sa street and Lac Long Quan street.
+Continue straight ahead for 20 kilometers, along the linking Truong Sa street and Lac Long Quan street.
 Continue until you see the Hoi An city welcome sign

 The first route should be easier, faster, and more straight-forward, since it runs along the beach and you can take in nice views along the route.
 On the way, you can pay a visit to the temples and marble stone sculpture facilities in Ngu Hanh Son area if you like.
 But in its current condition, the beach route has a lot of construction in the latter half of the route and the street might be bumpy and risky there.
 So I am not recommending it at the moment, yet it is still the quickest way to Hoi An.